KLIGGS/jameda/README.md

-# jameda
+# Jameda Drupal Block Module Videochat
-Drupal 8 / 9 Module with Jameda Widget
+Drupal 8 / 9 Module with Jameda Widget for video chat appointment

 ## CONTENTS OF THIS FILE
 ---------------------